Stencyl/stencylpedia/chapter-b/tile-editor.md

 ![Creating a polygonal collision shape](http://static.stencyl.com/help/images/PolygonCollision.png)

 > **Gotcha:** Only convex polygons are supported.
-Do not enter in a concave polygon such as an "L" shape.
-Instead, use an actor instead or split the tile into two or more separate tiles that you place on top of each other.
+Do not enter in a concave polygon, such as an "L" shape.
+Instead, use an actor or split the tile into two or more separate tiles that you place on top of each other.